 All of the measurements done with live vocalizing dolphins seems to indicate the nasal sac area of the dolphin’s head.
 The site of sound production appears to be the museau de singe or “monkey lips” which resemble the lips of monkeys.
 Tests using an endoscopy with a high speed video camera observed the synchronous movements of the monkey lips and the production of pulses (Cranford et al., 1997).
 These sounds produced by the monkey lips will travel in the forward direction through the melon.
 The fatty tissue melon located in the forehead area of the dolphin acts like an acoustic lens directing the sound out (Au et al., 2000).

-The current research seems to indicate that specialized fatty tissues in the jaw region serve as the primary route for picking up sound to the middle and inner ears.
-This is the pan bone theory first proposed by Norris (1968).
+The current research seems to indicate that specialized fatty tissues in the jaw region serve as the primary route for picking up sound to the middle and inner ears (Norris, 1968).

 Dolphins make many types of underwater sounds.
 The three that are most well-known are their whistles, clicks, and burst pulses.